jeffmccune/puppet_for_the_win/README_DEVELOPER.markdown

     net use Z: "\\vmware-host\Shared Folders" /persistent:yes

+# Order Dependent Builds #

+This build system makes patches to the staged copy of puppet when building Puppet Enterprise.
+It does not modify Puppet when building Puppet FOSS.
+The primary modification is patching puppet.rb to have a different `PUPPETVERSION` constant.

+As a result, the builds are order dependent.
+If Puppet FOSS is built after Puppet Enterprise the FOSS package may contain a patched puppet.rb file which is not desirable.

+    rake clean
+    rake windows:checkout[refs/tags/2.7.12,refs/tags/1.6.6]
+    rake windows:build
+    rake windows:buildenterprise PE_VERSION_STRING=2.5.0dev0

 # CRLF #

 In order to preserve CRLF line endings on batch files we recommend setting